 Administrator roles are available with all paid plans.
 Administrators can occupy a viewer or contributor seat.
 They are responsible for managing the Abstract account for your team.
 They manage approval for new contributor seats, billing, integrations, organization details, etc.

 A branch is a personal workspace for contributors in Abstract.
-A branch references file versions from master that the contributor can edit and update with each commit before merging the final approved version back to master.
+A branch references file versions from the main branch that the contributor can edit and update with each commit before merging the final approved version back to the main branch.
 Since a branch is a personal workspace, the contributor who creates the branch has more editing permissions on that branch than other contributors in the project or organization.

-A child branch references the files from its parent branch so that a contributor can create, edit, commit, and merge that work back to master.
+A child branch references the files from its parent branch so that a contributor can create, edit, commit, and merge that work back to the main branch.

 Collections are a tool you can use to present your work during design reviews and presentations.
 You can collect feedback from stakeholders using comments and annotations.